The Most Outstanding Tour Through the Panama Canal for 2023

 After spending some time exploring the Causeway are we’ll return you to your hotel or to the airport.
 If you wish to grab lunch or dinner while out your guide will be able to suggest a variety of restaurants available along the Causeway such as the Sirena Restaurant on Flamenco Island, just at the entrance to the Canal.

 As an added value to this tour, we take you to the Canal Visitor Center, Miraflores Locks, so that you can see the locks from the observation terraces.
 You will also be able to see the ships enter the Canal Locks and visit part of the exhibition halls.

 It is very difficult to get tickets for this place, because the spaces are limited.
 We will do our best to ensure your entrance to the Canal Visitor Center and Miraflores Locks.
-You only have to pay the entrance directly ($ 10 USD per person in cash).
-At the moment, all visits must be with prior reservation and authorization.
+You only have to pay the entrance directly ($ 10 USD per person).
 To visit this place, reservations must be made in advance, since the Canal has limited entry per day and only by appointment.

 Per Person Fares

 - 2 people and more: $ 295 USD per person.

 - Children 2-6 years old: $ 200 USD per person.

 - +7 % tax.